sagetony/learnable-Animal-Kingdom/README.md

 # How It Works

-- ### Initialize a class with the name of the animal in that classification. *Note: Base Class: AnimalKingdom.
+- ### Instantiate a class with the name of the animal in that classification. *Note: Base Class: AnimalKingdom.
 SubClass:  Antropoda, Fish, Amphibia, Reptiles, AVES and Mammals.* Example1: const reptiles = new Reptiles("Snake");
 - ### Call the methods in the subclass (Example2: reptiles.displaycoldBlooded().
 )